ScaledMarkets/dabl/langref/README.md

 `$abc`

-where this is treated as the literal character sequence `$abc`:
+whereas this is treated as the literal character sequence `$abc`:

 `$$abc`